yousef-awad/copilot-more/README.md

-# Read this first
+# MUST READ!!!

-- Contantly hit 429 (rate limit) can get your account banned.
+- Constantly hitting 429 (rate limit) can get your account banned.
 - It seems you can hit 429 quicker with the Sonnet 3.7 models (probably smaller quotas).
 - For RooCode users, highly advise to set **Rate limit** to at least 5s in Advanced Settings
+- In copilot-more, use the MIN_DELAY_SECONDS and MAX_DELAY_SECONDS settings to help you from sending too many requests too quickly.

 # copilot-more